Mansityagi130/TECHTEAM_PR16/README.md

 4. **Promotional Marketing:** Showcase deals and new products prominently, and send out email promotions.
 5. **Scalable Performance:** Build a website that can handle high traffic without slowing down.

-This simplified version covers the key points for creating a successful e-commerce website.

 ## Contributions:

 -MANSI TYAGI(2310990733)-Coordinates team activities, ensuring project goals are achieved on schedule.